Inff123/Artemis-GS/README.md

 Spawning In Npcs(Klombo and a couple others) via command Spawning in Vehicals(Driftboards)via command
-Random Lategame Loot(Not Difficult really just about random number generator)
+Random Lategame Loot(Not Difficult really just about random number generator) Possibly Rebooting
+No MCP

 Not Working/Bugged-
-Having To start bus when in loading screen or else it wont load Auto Host(Works But because of bug listed above it kind of glitches and kills itself)
+--This Happens Only Some times(Having To start bus when in loading screen or else it wont load) Auto Host(Works But because of bug listed above it kind of glitches and kills itself)